lajoyakidz7/alx-low_level_programmings/0x03-debugging/README.md

 # 0x03.
 C - Debugging
-This is a project on debugging, and I am just learning to debug
+This is a project on debugging and I am just learning to debug